kyma-project/busola/tests/README.md

 ## Overview

-This project contain smoke and integration UI tests for Busola.
+This project contains smoke and integration UI tests for Busola.
 Copy your cluster's kubeconfig file to [`fixtures/kubeconfig.yaml`](fixtures/kubeconfig.yaml).

 ## Installation